01 October 2013

 “Key stakeholder involvement is critical to this Code of Practice, and so the development of this document by a respected body such as the IET will increase consumer confidence, while also meeting the needs of solar PV professionals, users and owners.”

 Solar panels can be used for a variety of applications, including domestic, large roof, building façade and solar field.
-The IET has done extensive work on Solar Power, and a Solar Power Factfile produced by experts at the Institution can be found on the IET website.

 In developing the new Code of Practice, the IET is working with the BRE National Solar Centre as expert technical authors, as well as with a technical committee of key stakeholders to build broad consensus for this important field.